GooseIndustries/HoneyHonk-AI-Chatbot/README.md

 Type something like:

 You: Hello there!
-HoneyHonk: Bzzz!
-Hey human, what’s up? 🐝
+HoneyHonk: Hey, want me to help you destroy the Earth?

 ✨ Features

 ✅ Super Smart – Uses GPT-NeoX-20B to generate responses
-✅ Sassy & Fun – Will try its best to sound witty
+✅ Humorous & Fun – Will try its best to sound witty
 ✅ Terminal-Based – No servers, no web apps, just pure chat 🔧 Troubleshooting
 "Command not found" or "ModuleNotFoundError"?